The Challenge: Emphysema

 John didn’t think twice; he asked to be put on the lung transplant waiting list.

-John remained in the hospital for five weeks, gaining strength quickly.
-His prime motivation was to attend his daughter’s high school graduation at the end of the fifth week.
+John remained in the hospital for five weeks following his surgery, gaining strength quickly.
+His primary motivation was to attend his daughter’s high school graduation at the end of the fifth week.
 Happily, John made it.

-John came back to UPMC, where doctors determined that the pancreatitis was being caused by the immunosuppressants.
-“It was go off the suppressants or die,” he says.
+At UPMC, doctors determined that John had pancreatitis, which was caused by the immunosuppressants he took following his lung transplant.
+“It was: go off the suppressants or die,” he says.
+The choice was clear.

 Three weeks later, John went home.
 The pancreatitis was no longer an issue, but his lung was rejecting.